Future Dates TBD

 You will leave this class with a cultivated sense of self as a wild woman of color!

-This course will be held in Summer 2021 and will gather for a weekly video conference on Mondays from 5pm – 7pm.
+This course will gather for a weekly video conference on Monday evenings for 2-3 hour sessions.
+These weekly classes run from 5:00 pm-7:00 pm or 4:30 pm-7:30 pm Pacific Time.
 Class exercises will include writing, drawing, meditation, and discussion.
 There will be short weekly homework assignments intended to complement our class time.

 Program details will be sent out to students prior to the series starting with session links and additional information.